 Article VIII, section 1 of the Florida Constitution and chapter 125, Florida Statutes vest broad home rule powers in counties to enact ordinances, not inconsistent with general or special law, for the purpose of protecting the public health, safety and welfare of the residents of the county.
 The Board specifically determines that the enactment of this ordinance is necessary to protect the health, safety and welfare of the residents of Indian River County.
 Section 3.
 Temporary Moratorium.

-Beginning on the effective date of this ordinance and continuing for a period of 1 year, or less if provided by an ordinance by the Indian River County Board of County Commissioners, a moratorium is hereby imposed and extended upon all properties within the unincorporated areas of Indian River County involved in land application of Class B biosolids, beginning January 1, 2023, except where determined to be inconsistent with or preempted by state law or regulation or for testing per section 5 below as approved by the Florida Department of Environmental Protection.
-In addition, the moratorium is hereby imposed and extended upon all transportation activities by any person or entity that is engaged in the transportation of Class B biosolids for land application within Indian River County, except where determined to be inconsistent with or preeupted by state law or regulation.
+Beginning on the effective date of this ordinance and continuing for a period of 180 days, or less if provided by an ordinance by the Indian River County Board of County Commissioners, a moratorium is hereby imposed and extended upon all properties within the unincorporated areas of Indian River County involved in land application of Class B biosolids, beginning January 14, 2019, except where determined to be inconsistent with or preempted by state law or regulation or for testing per section 5 below as approved by the Florida Department of Environmental Protection.
+In addition, the moratorium is hereby imposed and extended upon all transportation activities by any person or entity that is engaged in the transportation of Class B biosolids for land application within Indian River County, except where determined to be inconsistent with or preempted by state law or regulation.
 All currently approved septage/grease haulers as well as Indian River County contracted haulers of domestic wastewater sludge for treatment at the Indian River County Residual Dewatering Facility and disposal at the Indian River County landfill are not transporting Class B biosolids for land application purposes and thus are not affected by this ordinance or moratorium.
 Section 4.
 Expiration of Temporary Moratorium.

-The temporary moratorium imposed by Section 3 of this ordinance expires 1 year from the moratorium effective date set forth in this ordinance, January 1, 2024.
+The temporary moratorium imposed by Section 3 of this ordinance expires 180 days from the effective date of this ordinance.
 The moratorium may be extended or terminated early by adoption of an ordinance or resolution of the Indian River County Board of County Commissioners.
 Section 5.
 Study of Class B Biosolids.

-The Indian River County Board of County Commissioners directs the County Administrator to continue to coordinate with the Florida Department of Environmental Protection and the St. Johns River Water Management District and to continue to study in depth and report findings of and any recommendations concerning Class B biosolids land application activities and its potential adverse effect within 1 year after the effective date as set forth in this ordinance.
+The Indian River County Board of County Commissioners directs the County Administrator to continue to coordinate with the Florida Department of Environmental Protection and the St. Johns River Water Management District and to continue to study in depth and report findings of and any recommendations concerning Class B biosolids land application activities and its potential adverse effect within 180 days after the effective date of this ordinance.
 Section 6.
 Exhaustion of Administrative Remedies.

 A property owner claiming that this ordinance, as applied, constitutes or would constitute a temporary or permanent taking of private property or an abrogation of vested rights shall not pursue such claim in court unless he or she has first exhausted administrative remedies.
 Section 7.
 Severability.

 If any part of this ordinance is held to be invalid or unconstitutional by a court of competent jurisdiction, the remainder of this ordinance shall not be affected by such holding and shall remain in full force and effect.
 Section 8.
 Conflict.

+APPROVED AS TO FORM AND LEGAL SUFFICIENCY

+DYLAN REINGOLD

+COUNTY ATTORNEY

+BY/

 All ordinances or parts of ordinances in conflict herewith are hereby repealed.